Michael T. Benson: Coastal Carolina University

-In October 2020, Coastal Carolina University announced the appointment of Michael T. Benson as its next president.
-Benson began his tenure on Jan.
-1, 2021.
+In October 2020, Coastal Carolina University announced the appointment of Benson as its third president and ninth leader.
+Benson began his tenure on January 1, 2021.
 He replaced David A. DeCenzo, who retired after serving for nearly 14 years as the University's president.
 Benson's first 100 days in office were chronicled in a series of campus-produced videos by the CCU communications team.

 In August 2021, CCU welcomed its largest and best-prepared freshman class in history.
-The University also landed at spot #5 in Best Value School for the Southern region in the latest U.S. News & World Report rankings.
+The university also landed at spot #5 in Best Value School for the Southern region in the latest U.S. News & World Report rankings.
 In September 2021, former head football coach and CEO of TD Ameritrade, Joe Moglia, made a substantial gift to Coastal Carolina University to complete funding for a new soccer facility as well as a multi-purpose building that will constructed in the south endzone of Brooks Stadium.
 In May 2022, Coastal Carolina announced the largest gift in its history: $10 million from Conway Medical Center to name and endow a new College of Health and Human Performance.
 Funds from the gift will provide scholarships for students and also help construct an indoor practice facility on the south side of Brooks Stadium.